sidneyleake/CollectionJsonFormatter/readme.md

 * A sample web application consuming an api and requesting data in collection+json format
 * Functionality to ignore properties when building items
 * Funtiionality to ignore properties when building template
+* Regex and Required properties on items for templates

 I would love help from anyone who is interested :)